DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 The collection manager selects the specimen record.

 #.
-The collection managers registers the label (just as a "label" attached to
+The collection manager registers the label (just as a "label" attached to
    the specimen).

 #.
-The collection manager enters the text on the label as verbatim text of type
+The collection manager transcribes the text on the label as "verbatim
-   locality.
+   locality", and associates the information with the recently created label record.

 Alternative paths